Flow-based Models and Flow Matching

 In the previous section, we discussed how to do flow matching in \(\mathbb{R}^d\).
 Another interesting question is how do we do flow matching on non-Euclidean geometries?
 This is relevant if you already know that your data lies on a manifold.

-alt-text Figure 2: Consider a simple case where your data lies on a simple manifold in \(\mathbb{R}^2\) - the circle.
+Figure 2: Consider a simple case where your data lies on a simple manifold in \(\mathbb{R}^2\) - the circle.
 Of course, on the left-hand side, you can use flow matching on Euclidean spaces to try to model this data.
 But it may be beneficial to specify as much prior knowledge you have about the data to obtain the best model.
 So performing flow matching on the manifold domain, the circle represented on the right, may lead to better performance.

 There are many real-world applications where we would want to model data that resides on a manifold.
 Examples include protein modelling, molecule modelling, robotics, medical imaging and geological sciences.